 Uu interface is available in in-coverage scenario, and also for UE in network coverage in partial coverage scenario, while PC5 interface is available in in-coverage, partial coverage, out-of-coverage scenarios.

 A positioning operation can be called a Uu-based solution if it uses only measurements on Uu interface.
 An operation can be called a PC5-based solution if it uses only measurements on PC5 interface.
 An operation can be called a hybrid solution if it uses measurements on both Uu and PC5 interfaces.
+The measurement on both interfaces may be sent to the position calculation entity in a hybrid solution so that they can complement each other for better position estimation.

-Editor’s note: FFS RAT independent positioning, Uu based solution with assistance of PC5 interface, PC5 based solution with assistance of Uu interface, etc.
+The RAT independent positioning measurement information such as GNSS or sensor data can be transmitted from UE to the position calculation entity through PC5 or Uu interface for positioning.